Fortune is like a woman: if you reject her today, do not expect to meet with her tomorrow. Napoleon

 Documentation for the

-ℕ𝕠𝕞 language and
+NOM language and

-ℙ𝕖𝕡 virtual machine is
+PEP virtual machine is

-in the /doc/
+in the /doc/ folder.

 The scripts which begin with ro. are solutions (or attempted solutions) to problems on the www.rosettacode.org site.
 For example the script ro.balanced.brackets.pss solves the balanced_brackets problem .